The statues

 Map

-- High Altar
+- High altar

-- Monument to Alessandro di Sangro
+- The monument to Alessandro di Sangro

 - Modesty

-- Statue of Saint Rosalia
+- Saint Rosalia

 - Portrait of Vincenzo di Sangro

-- Religious Zeal
+- Religious zeal

-di Sangro, first prince - Liberality
+di Sangro, first Prince of Sansevero - Liberality

 - Monument to Paolo di Sangro,

-forth prince - Decorum
+fourth prince - Decorum

 - Monument to Giovan Francesco